 The preceding discussion makes it clear that our agape love should include strangers.
-But what about people we don’t like, especially those who have severely offended us?
+But what about people we do not like, especially those who have severely offended us?
 Certainly, having agape love for such people is difficult.
 However, having agape love for someone does not require us to have a positive feeling about that person.
-Agape love requires an act of our will, as previously stated by Bill Bright.
+Agape love requires an act of our will.
 The New Testament does not say that we need to like a person, but it does say that we should love them.
 Consider the two following scripture passages:

-In Matthew 5:43-44, which records a portion of Christ’s so-called “Sermon on the Mount,” He states,
+In Matthew 5:43-44, which records a portion of Jesus Christ’s so-called “Sermon on the Mount,” He states,

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.”

 And in Luke 6:26-28, 32, Jesus asserts,